naltun/unix-notes/README.md

 # unix notes

-Notes on common Unix topics.
+Notes on common Unix topics, with a heavier focus on GNU/Linux.

 ### License